MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 While selecting the VM type and SKU that best fits your workload, evaluate comparable VM SKUs as a trade-off between CPU and GPU performance and pricing.
 From a cost management perspective, a job might run reasonably well on several SKUs.

 Certain GPUs such as NC family, particularly NC\_Promo SKUs have similar abilities to other GPUs such as low latency and ability to manage multiple computing workloads in parallel, however they are offered at discounted prices compared to some of the other GPUs.
-Considerately selecting VM SKUs to the workload might save cost significantly in the long run.
+Considerately selecting VM SKUs to the workload might save cost significantly in the end.

 A reminder on the importance for utilization – signing up for a greater number of GPUs does not necessarily executes with faster results.
 Instead, make sure the GPUs are fully utilized.
 For example, double check the need for NVIDIA CUDA.
 While it might be required for high-performance GPU execution, your job might not take a dependency on it.